Tatiana Dokoudovska

 Tatiana Dokoudovska (13 January 1921 – 21 September 2005) was a French ballet dancer, choreographer and ballet master of Russian origin.
+She founded the Kansas City Ballet in 1957 and was the company's first artistic director.

 Biography

-Tatiana Dokoudovska was born on 13 January 1921 in Beausoleil, France, near Monte Carlo, from Alexis and Nadia Dokoudovsky.
-His father was the son of a Russian nobleman and the Italian grandfather of her mother Nadia, an opera singer.
+Tatiana Dokoudovska was born on 13 January 1921 in Beausoleil, France, near Monte Carlo, from Alexis and Nadia Dokoudovskaya.
+Her father was the son of a Russian nobleman; her mother's Italian father, Leopold Lazzarini, was an opera tenor.
+Her father's family had fled Russia during the Russian revolution.

+Her father, who had lost everything following the revolution, drove a taxi while in Monte Carlo.
+Her mother had been studying to be a doctor, but had to quit when the family lost their fortune.

+Dokoudovska experienced many illnesses during childhood, including tonsilitis, rheumatic fever, burst appendix, dislocated toes, and pneumonia.

+The family moved to Paris, joining a community of exiled Russians (nobility and military).

 A student of Olga Preobrajenska, prima ballerina of the Russian Imperial Theatre, Dokoudovska at the age of 12 started her professional career, dancing in operettas and films.
 While attending the Ecole des Artes (Professional School), she danced for the lyric season in Monte Carlo, then was hired as a soloist by the Ballet Russe de l'Opera Comique in Paris.

-In 1939 she traveled to the United States and joined the Mordkin Ballet, with which she toured and spent a season in New York City, continuing with the company that would later be called the American Ballet Theatre.
+In 1939 she immigrated to the United States on an refuge passport and joined the Mordkin Ballet, with which she toured and spent a season in New York City, continuing with the company that would later be called the American Ballet Theatre.
+She then danced at Radio City Music Hall.

+Following World War II, she returned to Europe to dance with the Ballet Russe at Covent Garden in London, surviving on "small portions of meat and one egg a month," according to an interview with The Kansas City Star.

+She came back to the United States and became an American citizen.